-As an airline pilot for many years, I cannot recall exactly how many times I have had to “go-around.”
+As an airline pilot for many years, I cannot recall exactly how many times I have had to “go-around” in real life (less than a dozen, with countless more times in the simulator).
 But I can tell you how many times I’ve had a close call where our plane almost collided with another airplane: ZERO.
 All of the times that I have had to execute a “go-around,” the other plane was still so far away that it was barely visible.
-So while all of the sensations associated with a “go-around” may still catch you off-guard and cause some anxiety, you can take comfort in knowing that you are still 100% safe.
-Rather than take a chance, the pilots have chosen to start the approach and landing over.
+So, while all of the sensations associated with a “go-around” may still catch you off-guard and cause some anxiety, you can take comfort in knowing that you are still absolutely safe.
+To borrow a phrase that many of us learned as children, rather than take a chance, the pilots have elected to treat the approach and landing as a “do-over.”
+They are effectively choosing to start the approach and landing over in order to ensure better conditions.
 Safety is, and always will be, their number one priority.